-- Main vehicular access to the site will be from Blasford Hill (B1008) - Provide appropriate downgrading of Woodhouse Lane - Provide pedestrian and cycle connections - Provide a well-connected internal road layout which allows for bus priority measures.
+- Main vehicular access to the site will be from Blasford Hill (B1008) - Provide appropriate downgrading of Woodhouse Lane - Provide safe and convenient pedestrian and cycle connections - Provide well-connected and integrated internal road layouts which allows good accessibility for bus services.

-- Conserve and where appropriate enhance the setting of the listed buildings on Blasford Hill and the non-designated assets Wood House, the Coach House and Wood House Lodge adjoining the site - Protect and where appropriate enhance the setting of the nearby Scheduled Monument to the north of the site - Mitigate the visual impact of the development - Enhance the historic environment - Create a network of green infrastructure - Provide suitable SuDS and flood risk management - Ensure appropriate habitat mitigation and creation is provided - Undertake a Minerals Resource Assessment - Undertake an Archaeological Assessment.
+- Conserve and where appropriate enhance the setting of the listed buildings on Blasford Hill and the non-designated assets Wood House, the Coach House and Wood House Lodge adjoining the site - Protect and where appropriate enhance the setting of the nearby Scheduled Monument to the north of the site - Mitigate the visual impact of the development - Enhance the historic environment - Create a network of multifunctional green infrastructure - Provide suitable SuDS and flood risk management - Ensure appropriate habitat mitigation and creation is provided - Undertake a Mineral Resource Assessment - Undertake an Archaeological Assessment.